fl0roth/pyqgis-raster-dataframe/README.md

-# yeoda-light-qgis
+# pyqgis-raster-dataframe
-Connecting yeoda and QGIS functionalities.
+QGIS layers from pandas DataFrame.

 Script to load, group and style raster layers based on a passed DataFrame in QGIS using the `load_layers()` function.
 This aims for a (processing) plugin in the future!